TUM-Dev/NavigaTUM/deployment/README.md

 - Inside k3s [traefik](https://traefik.io/) redirects the requests to the correct container.
 - The https-certificate is provided by [Let's Encrypt](https://letsencrypt.org/) and managed by [cert-manager](https://cert-manager.io/).
 - we use [prometeus](https://prometheus.io/) and [allertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) for monitoring purposes.

+### Environment Based Deployment

+We have two different kinds of environments:
+- staging
+- production

+The only difference between the two is, that production has some extra secrets.
+Namely:
+- we don't publish our `GITHUB_TOKEN` to git. (used to pass feedback from the webclient to github)
+- we don't publish the `MEILI_MASTER_KEY` to git. (used as aditional layer of network hardening between the webclient and the server)

+Deployment happens on push to main, or on push to a PR.
+For PRs we only execute this deployment request, if the autor is a member of the `@TUM-Dev/navigatum`-group or a member authorises this PR to run actions.
+The reasoning is, that we don't want strangers to be able to fork our project, change the deployment to something malicious and make us deploy it.